lorforlinux/docs.beagleboard.io/boards/beagley/ai/03-design.rst

     BeagleY-AI microSD card interface

 The microSD card is the primary boot interface for BeagleY-AI, it corresponds to the MMC1 interface on the AM67A SoC.

+To enable UHS-1 SD card functionality (and speeds!), a load switch is provided which allows the SoC MMC1 PHY to switch the SD Card IO voltage to 1.8V.

 General Expansion
 ************************************